-Upon completion of this course, students will understand the advanced concepts of UAV System Design to the engineers and to provide the necessary mathematical knowledge that are needed in modeling and analyzing an unmanned system.
-The students will have an exposure on various topics such as Design and development of UAVs, payloads and design standards, concluding with case studies of different such unmanned systems and will be able to deploy these skills effectively in the solution of problems in avionics engineering.
+- Students will explain the advanced concepts of Soft-computing to the engineers and provide the necessary mathematical knowledge that are needed in modeling the related processes. - The students will have an exposure on various topics such as Neural Networks, Fuzzy logic and Neuro-fuzzy modeling - Students will be able to deploy the skills effectively in the solution of problems in avionics engineering.